We are extremely pleased to announce the availability of the new “Swiss Table”

 absl::Hash library consists of two parts:

-absl::Hash<T>, a concrete hash functor object, which you can use out of the box
+absl::Hash<T>, a concrete hash functor object, which you can use out of

 This library is designed to be used as a replacement for